khj1977/python_ode/README.md

 python batch-ode.py

 Several settings of ODE and init value or disturbance can be found on some files of python.
-More general way setting would be remain to further work of university student user.
+More general way of setting would be remain to further work of university student user.